 Revitalization – (Romans 12:2, 2 Peter 1:5-9, Ephesians 2:19-22, Galatians 5:16-26, Luke 9:23-25)

 We are revitalized by the Holy Spirit as we are being made into the image of God each day.
-This process offers a great paradox where we are both; made new when we believe and confess that Jesus is Lord and that he died and rose again for our salvation, and are being made new continually as we intentionally pursue the Kingdom of God in our own lives for the sake of others.
+This process offers a great paradox where we are both; made new when we believe and confess that Jesus is Lord and that he died and rose again for our salvation through the waters of baptism, and are being made new continually as we intentionally pursue the Kingdom of God in our own lives for the sake of others.
 This involves a reliance on the Holy Spirit as well as a intentional dedication to character change in our daily lives as we strive to become mature disciples of Christ for the sake of others.